Table of Contents

 Coming into more of their own identity and style in recent decades, their Tudor Black Bay series regularly piques the interest of desk divers looking for Rolex quality, more avant garde styling, and less rarefied prices.
-Black Bay fans are more excited than ever about the 2018 offerings.
+Black Bay fans are more excited than ever about the new offerings.

 Oris has diligently produced practical underwater tool watches since their Swiss founding in 1904.
 They were one of the 10 biggest Swiss watchmakers during the 1960s.
 At the height of their popularity Oris released their first dive watch — in 1965.

 They re-released it 50 years later.
 You can configure the Oris Diver Sixty Five at least 40 different way on their website.
 Options include black, blue, green, or silver dials, cases 35mm to 43.5mm across, and leather, rubber, stainless, or textile straps.
 Oris has the exact watch you want, whether you know it or not.

 Rado released their only dive watch, the Captain Cook, in 1962 to not much fanfare.
 The small century-old Swiss watchmaker is better known for making thin, modern cases and dials.
 Sensing a sea-change in the market, they re-released the Captain Cook last year — and it’s a hit!

 An unmistakable, vintage-inspired, warm brown dial on the Limited Edition is matched to a bezel made of their signature material, ceramic.
 It comes in a perfectly sized in an understated 37mm case that focuses the eye on the bezel and dial.